brianmtreese/briantree.se/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

   - "TypeScript"
 ---

-<p class="intro"><span class="dropcap">I</span>n the latest version of Angular, we’re getting what is known as the new Control Flow syntax for our component templates.
-It will replace older directives for things like <code>*ngIf/else</code>, <code>ngSwitch</code>, and <code>*ngFor</code>.
-In this post we’re going to learn exactly what this change means for us and how to use it.
-Alright, let’s get to it.</p>
+<p class="intro"><span class="dropcap">A</span>ngular's new control flow syntax replaces the old structural directives (<code>*ngIf</code>, <code>*ngFor</code>, and <code>ngSwitch</code>) with a cleaner, more intuitive template syntax that doesn't require imports or wrapper elements.
+In this guide, you'll learn how to use <code>@if</code>, <code>@for</code>, and <code>@switch</code> to build modern Angular templates, understand when and why to migrate from the old directives, and discover the performance benefits of built-in tracking.
+All examples work with Angular v19+ and demonstrate production-ready patterns.</p>

 {% include youtube-embed.html %}

-So, for those of us that are used to building things in Angular, we’re used to the structural directive `*ngIf`, and the concept of using an `ng-template` for the else condition when needed.
+So, for those of us that are used to building things in Angular, we're used to the structural directive `*ngIf`, and the concept of using an `ng-template` for the else condition when needed.
 Well, we don’t need this anymore with the new Control Flow syntax.
 Also, we no longer need to import the `CommonModule` to use them.
 Let’s take a look at an example.

 ## Angular Control Flow Syntax for if/else Conditions